Monarch Social Sharing Plugin Review – Is It as Good as Everyone Says?

-Each location has a slightly different settings panel, but they all follow the same layout and general idea.
-Hence, everything is quite easy to grasp.
-Here are the settings for inline and pop-up, just as an example:
+Each location has a slightly different settings panel, but they all follow the same layout and general idea, so everything is quite easy to grasp.
+Here are the settings for inline and popup, just as an example:

 Okay, so locations are one thing, but what about the networks supported?

-The Monarch plugin’s promo materials boast about its huge number of supported networks, and … I have to give it to them in this review, the list is rather impressive.
-There are actually more than 20 networks supported … and some of them I’m seeing for the first time (which only proves that Monarch guys have really been on top of what’s out there).
+Monarch plugin’s promo materials boast about its huge number of supported networks, and… I have to give it to it in this review, the list is rather impressive.
+There are actually more than 20 networks supported, some of which I’m seeing for the first time (which proves the Monarch guys have really been on top of what’s out there).

-Anyway, you probably only need 3-5 networks, so let me just assure you that they are all there:
+Anyway, you probably only need three to five networks, so let me just assure you they’re all there:

 Lastly, how does it all look?

-I mean, things like design often come to your personal preference, but Monarch has made it their mission to give you buttons that just look good out the box, with no need to adjust anything via CSS or whatever.
+I mean, things like design often come down to your personal preference, but Monarch’s mission is to give you buttons that just look good out of the box, with no need to adjust anything via CSS or whatever.
 You just jump in, pick the ones you like and you’re done.

 (Here, you can see the inline and sidebar buttons.)

-The other component to Monarch is their social follow buttons.
+The other component to Monarch is its social follow buttons.